-The American Institute for Avalanche Research and Education’s mission is to “save lives through avalanche education”.
+The American Institute for Avalanche Research and Education (AIARE) mission is to “save lives through avalanche education”.
 We have no doubt this course could save your life.

-The course is split between learning theory in the classroom and putting it into practise in the mountains.
-Over the three days you will get plenty of time in the Chamonix backcountry to learn about off-piste safety skills.
+The course is split between learning theory in the classroom and putting it into practice in the mountains.
+The lessons and exercises are practical, useful and applicable; you will learn how to identify the right questions and make your own decisions, rather than us just giving you all the "answers".
+Over three days you will have plenty of time in the Chamonix backcountry to learn about off-piste safety skills.

 AIARE avalanche safety courses are the result of a collaboration between Canadian, Swiss and American mountain guides.
 AIARE sets curriculum standards for avalanche education from recreational to professional levels.
 The curriculum evolves with changes in the world of avalanche research and education.
 All AIARE instructors are certified and required to stay current for the level of course they are teaching.